nephoscale-div/docs/astute_guide-alpha-0.1.0.md

 *Admin / Billing / Configuration / Discounts*

-Discounts defines an actual discount type and amount that will be applied to end user account or mapped plans:
+Discounts define an actual discount type and amount that will be applied to end user account or mapped plans:

 #### RAB Rates